 Added Tips For Little Ones:

 Babies under 6 months should not be exposed to direct sunlight, and older children do better with protective clothing and hats.
 Get your children to wear sunglasses if you can manage it, as their eyes are more vulnerable than an adult’s.
-Think of sunscreen as their last line of defense, apply liberally and reapply often, especially if they are swimming or playing in the water.
-Physical barrier and mineral sunscreens are likely better for children than chemical, and as an added bonus, your children won’t complain as much with these as they don’t sting or have a bad taste!
+Think of sunscreen as their last line of defence, apply liberally and reapply often, especially if they are swimming or playing in the water.
+Physical barrier and mineral sunscreens are likely better for children than chemical, and as an added bonus, your children won’t complain as much about these as they don’t sting or have a bad taste!

-At Live Young we are committed to providing optimal choices for your individual needs, so ask us about which sun protection is best for you and those you care for.
+At Live Young, we are committed to providing optimal choices for your individual needs, so ask us about which sun protection is best for you and those you care for.